jociet101-metau-2022/FlixNet/README.md

 https://user-images.githubusercontent.com/73032138/174396928-ba85a8e0-2c58-41a6-92d6-6b0a1c7e3af5.mov

-Here's a walkthrough of what happens when the network connection is poor:
+Here's a walkthrough of what happens when there is a network error:

 https://user-images.githubusercontent.com/73032138/174396165-aee87697-9611-4fb3-8c2b-cf90089118f6.mov